Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 So it was with all white travellers, smoke signals kept the Aborigines ahead, from towri to towri, apprised of their coming.
 In parts of the back country bushmen sometimes used smoke signals, but very few could claim knowledge of the Aborigines' code.

 \item Sydney Morning Herald, 4 Apr 1942 p 7.
 Aborigines as Japanese Foes, by Michael Terry.

-From wherever a Japanese landing may be tried a system of espionage will radiate, through runners, by smoke signals, and by carved wood message stick.
+From wherever a Japanese landing may be tried a system of espionage will radiate, by runners, smoke signals, and message stick.
 Smoke signals can get messages through the bush at extraordinary speed.
 Using a combination of various shapes of signals, the Aborigines ``talk'' as freely as we do by telegram.
 Many times I have seen 20 to 30 smokes ascending into the sky at the same time, and even then I have not seen an Aboriginal person or their track for days.

-The simplest way to signal is to light a fire and then throw on green branches at intervals, or to hold a green branch over the flames for, say, a minute at a time.
-This sends puffs of black smoke into the sky.
-A hollow log held vertically over a fire is also used to make a narrow column of smoke ``coloured'' by stuffing a handful of leaves into the upper end to make the signal.
-Then there is the famous ``curly smoke'' which ascends spirally, and which no white man has made or can read.
+No white man has ever made or can read the famous ``curly smoke'', which ascends spirally.

 I would suggest that the Army use trusted whites to inform the northern tribes of the Japanese intentions, and the consequences of defeat upon freedom.

 \item Sydney Morning Herald, 28 Sep 1946, p.
 2. Mary Gilmore.
 Smoke Ring Code.